meta-is-beta/horadric-helper/README.md

 </p>

 #### 2. Item loaded from data string
 As showcase, with icon inside and with item level hidden.
+(Check it out live on [Codepen](https://codepen.io/meta-is-beta/pen/VwpQVeZ))
 ```html
 <!-- Html --->
 <body>